2023 Wind Chamber Music Courses

 What players have said about recent Wind Serenades courses:

-”Lovely location in which to make music.
-A haven of peace and tranquility with ever-changing views” (comments about Higham Hall)
+”A haven of peace and tranquility with ever-changing views” (comment about Higham Hall)

 “A wonderful week of music-making, relaxation, meeting amazing people and making memories.
 Thank you for an outstanding experience.”